suyashstr/Healthcare-System-Using-SpatioTemporal-Data-Analytics-/README.md

 Group the data by Date and State/UnionTerritory to prepare it for time-series analysis.
 Pivot the data to create a time-series structure, with Date as the index and State/UnionTerritory as columns.

-### Scaling the Data: Use StandardScaler from Scikit-learn to standardize the features for efficient learning by the models.
+### Scaling the Data:
+Use StandardScaler from Scikit-learn to standardize the features for efficient learning by the models.
 LSTM Model:The LSTM model is designed for sequential data.
-It takes historical data points (14 days) as input and predicts the next day's COVID-19 cases.
+It takes historical data points (14 days) as input and predicts the next day's COVID-19 cases.</br>
 Architecture:
 Two LSTM layers with 64 units each.
 Dropout layers to prevent overfitting.